Configure Trusted Clusters | Teleport

 -

-user.yamlwith your current user configuration by running a command similar to the following:tctl get user/myuser > user.yaml
+Open your user resource in your editor by running a command similar to the following:tctl edit user/myuser

 Replace